 - You need to accept that you are embarking on a process that will require you to systematically and in a step-wise manner execute specific actions if you are to reach your end goal.

 - When you know what you want to change and what you want in the place of what you currently have, you need a plan that lends itself to step-wise execution.
-You need to be willing to be committed to the process.
+Commitment is key.
 Be prepared to encounter obstacles, so that you are prepared to persevere when the going gets tough.

 - It would be easier to overcome the challenges of change or transformation should you not only focus on external factors, but also give enough attention to your personal beliefs, emotions, attitude and thoughts.

-- Also, allowing yourself time to relax and re-energise will ensure that you can manage the pace – even when things get very hard.
+- Also, allowing yourself time to relax and re-energise will ensure that you can manage the pace by maintaining your physical health – even when things get very hard.

-- During the coaching process, we ensure that we place enough focus on each of these aspects, allowing you to find direction, experience consistent and sustainable results and maintain momentum.
+During the coaching process, we ensure that we focus adequately on all these things, allowing you to find direction, experience consistent and sustainable results and maintain momentum.
 Not only that, but also to learn more about yourself, to find peace and to create a future that is even more satisfying than what it was before.

-Whether you desire to make changes for the better - personally or otherwise - or are facing an unwelcome changes, you can take the first step by booking a coaching discussion, either via Skype, telephone or in person at the Yemanya Office.
+Whether you desire to make changes for the better - personally or otherwise - or are facing an unwelcome changes, you can take the first step by booking a coaching discussion with Ricka at the Yemanya Office.
 CLICK HERE to arrange a convenient time.